ICRS/icrs_card_reader/README.md

 ### A collection of card scanning projects for the Imperial College Robotics Soceity

-All written in python and Arduino using ESP-32 boards
+All written in Arduino using ESP-32 boards

 ## 3D printer Authenticator